onthecodepath/iOS-Interview-Questions/README.md

     - When would you use Core Data over NSUserDefault?
     - What is a managed object context?
 - [Debugging](https://github.com/onthecodepath/iOS-Interview-Questions#debugging)
+    - What are some ways of debugging in iOS?
 - [Design Pattern](https://github.com/onthecodepath/iOS-Interview-Questions#design-patterns)
     - What is Singleton Pattern?
     - What is the delegation pattern?